alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 the AJTCL and AllJoyn router across the AllJoyn 14.02 and 14.06 releases.
 The AJTCL using the 14.06 release is only compatible with a 14.02 AllJoyn router if the router does not require AJTCL authentication.
-The thin app also has the min AJ Protocol version set to 8 (same as the 14.02 AllJoyn router), implying that it is not using the NGNS feature.
+The AJTCL default minimum protocol version in the 14.12 AJTCL is set to 11 (the version of the 14.12 AllJoyn router), but can be changed by the thin application if it does not need to use the NGNS feature.

 #### AJTCL and AllJoyn router compatibility